 On June 1, 2019, the District entered into a \$5,065,000 capital lease purchase agreement.
-The proceeds of the lease are being used for \$550,867 of capital improvements to Meramec Elementary and \$4,514,133 of capital contributions to the joint venture, Clayton Recreation, Sports and Wellness Commission.
+The proceeds of the lease were used as follows:

+- \$550,867 of capital improvements to Meramec Elementary which is included in building improvements with \$25,248 of related accumulated depreciation - \$4,514,133 of capital contributions to the joint venture, Clayton Recreation, Sports and Wellness Commission.
 See Note K for more information on the joint venture.

-As of June 30, 2020, there was \$772,412 in unused lease proceeds available in the escrow project fund.
+Since this represents a capital contribution, there is not an asset or related accumulated depreciation.

 The District is only obligated to pay such payments under the lease as may lawfully be made from funds budgeted and appropriated for that purpose.
 Should the District fail to budget, appropriate or otherwise make available funds sufficient to pay the payments, the lease would be deemed terminated at the end of the current term and the collateral would transfer to the possession of the lessor.
 Meramec Elementary School is pledged as collateral.